by Jayne Cravens

 Countries I've visited or lived in:

-Afghanistan, Albania, Australia,
+Afghanistan, Albania, Argentina,

-Austria, Belgium, Belize, Bosnia and Herzegovina, Bulgaria,
+Australia, Austria, Belgium, Belize, Bosnia and Herzegovina,

-Canada, Croatia, Cuba,
+Brazil, Bulgaria, Canada, Croatia, Cuba,

-Czech Republic, Egypt, France, Germany, Great Britain (England
+Czech Republic, Egypt, France, Germany, Great Britain (England and

-and Scotland), Guatemala, Hungary, India, Ireland, Italy,
+Scotland), Guatemala, Hungary, India, Ireland, Italy, Jordan,

-Macedonia), Mexico, Montenegro, Netherlands, Norway, Poland,
+Mexico, Montenegro, Netherlands, Norway, Paraguay, Poland,

 Romania, Serbia, Slovakia, Slovenia, Spain (Catalunya and